Updated May 8, 2023

 PMT formula in Excel has the following arguments:

-There are five parameters that are used in this PMT function.
-In which three are compulsory and two are optional.
+Five parameters are used in this PMT function.
+Three are compulsory, and two are optional.

-- Rate: It is the interest rate which we need to pay per period/time.
+- Rate: We need to pay the interest rate per period/time.
 If it is monthly payments, it will be like rate/12(rate divided by 12 months).
 If it’s quarterly, it will be rate/4(rate divided by 4 months).

-- Nper: It is the number of periods in which the loan is to be paid back.
+- Nper: The number of periods the loan will be paid back.

 - Pv: It is the present value of the loan.